adilmoujahid/Blog/content/pages/about.md

 title: About

-This is a personal blog I've started to share share thoughts on data analytics and applied mathematics.
+This is a personal blog I've started to share thoughts on data analytics and applied mathematics.

 I am a data scientist in NTT DATA Corporation Japan.
 I work on building Big Data infrastructure solutions and data analytics algorithms.
 I also work on business analytics projects for different vertical industries.